 Publishers Weekly's advance review says, "Blistering...
 Verble's skillful storytelling does justice to a harrowing chapter of history."
 (1/9/2023)

-In an advanced review (12/6/2022), Good Housekeeping calls STEALING, "A historical reckoning with a hint of mystery that keeps the plot past-your-bedtime propulsive."
+In an advanced review (12/6/2022), Good Housekeeping calls Stealing, "A historical reckoning with a hint of mystery that keeps the plot past-your-bedtime propulsive."

 When Two Feathers Fell from the Sky